It's important to keep moving, no matter how old you are. Exercise keeps your body and your brain healthy.

 - Ease symptoms of anxiety and depression

-- With balance, so you're less likely to fall and fracture bones
+- Make you less likely to fall and fracture bones

 How Much Exercise?

-Sometimes as you get older, you may be a bit fearful of exercise.
+As you get older, you may fear exercise.
 Maybe you think you might hurt yourself.
 You may believe you have to join a gym.
-Or you may not be sure what exercises you should do.
+You might not be sure which exercises you should do.

-The key thing isn't how or where you get active, it's just to start moving.
+The key isn't how or where you get active.
+It's just to start moving.

-Healthy adults should shoot for 150 minutes of moderate-intensity, aerobic activity every week.
+Healthy adults should try to get 150 minutes of moderate-intensity, aerobic activity each week.
 Sure, you can do that in exercise classes.
-But you can also get it by brisk walking.
+You can also get it by brisk walking.
 It's also important to do movements that work all your major muscles at least 2 days a week.
-Also try to do flexibility exercises 2 or 3 days a week to improve your range of motion.
+Try to do flexibility exercises 2 or 3 days a week, too, to improve your range of motion.